pre-srfi/coop/README.md

 object the behavior is unspecified.
 When `THUNK` returns, returned values, if any, are unreachable.

+The flow started with `coop-spawn` always start with a priority of 0.

 ### `(coop-priority [number]) positive? → positive?`

 Returns or set the priority of the current flow of execution.
 A